EASYpH Account

 So it’s very important for the interstitial fluid to be correctly alkaline because if it’s not, the energy can’t flow, and the whole body suffers imbalance.
 Poor energy flow at a cellular level can leave a person feeling tired-all-the-time.

 It’s also important to realize that we are never just acid or alkaline.
 We change by the hour, even the minute.
-The human body is amazing in its design and working, as it shunts around alkaline minerals to neutralise excess acids within minutes of their entering the body.
+The human body is amazing in its design and working, as it shunts alkaline minerals around to neutralise excess acids within minutes of their entering the body.

 If we use minerals to balance acid food intake, they must come from somewhere.
 The body may use minerals from the bones, predisposing it to osteoporosis, or we can take in the right minerals through balanced eating and supplements (where required).